John-wallace89/Barbellgym.com/README.md

 * Typography - the 'Big Shoulders Stencil Text' font is used as it is bold, easy to read and suits the military old school feel of the brand.

-* Imagery - The Barbell Gym logo is shown throughout the site to draw attention as the business' distinctive feature.
+* Imagery - The Barbell Gym logo nd images from the gym are shown throughout the site to draw attention as the business' distinctive features.
 Background images include images from the gym and classes to provide an insight to users of what the gym looks like, can be seen throughout various pages of the site.
 Images of the products were used to show what the products looked like.